Máximo Fjellerup: Professional career

 In his pro career, Fjellerup has played in both the 2nd-tier South American League, and the 1st-tier FIBA Americas League.

 National team career

 Fjellerup has been a member of the senior Argentine national team.
 With Argentina, he played at the 2017 FIBA AmeriCup, where he won a silver medal.
 In 2019, he took part in the team that won the Pan American gold medal in Lima.
 He was included in the Argentine squad for the 2019 FIBA Basketball World Cup and clinched silver medal with Argentina which emerged as runners-up to Spain at the 2019 FIBA Basketball World Cup.

 In 2022, Fjellerup won the gold medal in the 2022 FIBA AmeriCup held in Recife, Brazil.
-He didn´t play too many minutes, but he was one of the Argentina´s squad shooting guards in the tournament.
+He did not play for many minutes, but was one of the Argentine squad's shooting guards in the tournament.